Virginia Lottery Numbers

 Where to Buy Tickets

-Virginia Lottery tickets are available from authorized retailers across the state and can be purchased with cash, debit cards and pre-paid gift cards, but not with credit cards.
+Virginia Lottery tickets can be bought online via the "play" links on this site.
+They are also available from authorized retailers across the state and can be purchased with cash, debit cards and pre-paid gift cards, but not with credit cards.
 Keep in mind that some retailers may not allow customers to purchase lottery games using debit cards.
 Bring cash with you to the store if you're unsure about their policies.

 You can also sign up for the convenient subscription service offered by the Virginia Lottery that lets you play Mega Millions for up to 104 draws.